DiamonC/observer/README.md

 [![Get at Docker Hub](https://img.shields.io/badge/Docker-2CA5E0?style=for-the-badge&logo=docker&logoColor=white)](https://hub.docker.com/r/arthmc/observer)
 # Observer

 Observer is a frontend for Arth Panel, an open-source & self-hosted minecraft server panel.
 Observer is meant to be run as a docker container, and is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.
+For testing purposes, there is an instance of observer running at https://servers.arthmc.xyz/